PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: The Proposed Method

 \subsection{Training Objective and Inference}

-Explicit decomposition may admit trivial solutions ($C{=}D,N{=}0$ or $C{=}0,N{=}D$) if unconstrained.
-Therefore, we adopt a staged \textbf{Exploration-and-Constraint objective (S-SEC)} that encourages early separation between components and bounds nuisance energy at later steps.
-The separation measure is defined as:
+Explicit decomposition may admit trivial solutions without additional constraints.
+We therefore adopt a \textbf{Staged Separation Exploration-and-Constraint objective (S-SEC)} that promotes early separation between components and bounds nuisance energy in later steps.
+The separation measure is defined as